GayathriRavishani/Power-BI-Dashboard/README.md

-# Power-BI-Dashboard
+# **Project Objective:**
-I developed a comprehensive dashboard in Power BI , creating multiple dashboards and tables to analyze the data.
-This process involved the several stages including data processing, data cleaning, and data visualization.
+To use data analysis and problem-solving skills to support better business decisions and improve organizational performance.